YGJH/AirShit/README.md

     and the classpath is set correctly.
 *   **jpackage (Packaging):** The `jpackage` tool is part of JDK 14 and later.
     The `packing` feature might not be available if using an older JDK.

+## Warning

+- build.sh
+- build_mac.sh
+- build.ps1

+**This three scripts will reset all of your modify which in your local file, and pull new commit to your local file.
+Please use it carefully.**

 ================================================================================